UEABIO/physalia-R-course-2023/docs/01-mixed-model.md

 This function produces our 'best linear unbiased predictions' (BLUPs) for the intercept and slope of the regression at each site.
 The predictions given here are different to those we would get if we ran individual models on each site, as BLUPs are a product of the compromise of complete-pooling and no-pooling models.
 Now the predicted intercept is influenced by other sites leading to a process called 'shrinkage'.

 Why are these called predictions and not estimates?
-Because we have estimated the variance at each site (at the bargain of using only a single degree of freedom for each random effect no matter how many levels!), and from here essentially borrowed information across sites, to improve the accuracy, to combine with the fixed effects.
-So in the strictest sense we are predicting relationships rather just through direct observation.
+Because we have estimated the variance at each site and from here essentially borrowed information across sites to improve the accuracy, to combine with the fixed effects.
+So in the strictest sense we are *predicting* relationships rather than through direct observation.

 This generous ability to make predictions is one of the main advantages of a mixed-model.